Study Abroad - Aix Housing

 When will I receive my housing assignment?

 Will my host family speak English?

-All students are placed in French speaking families.
+All students are placed in French-speaking families.
 Based on the housing questionnaire portion of the online application, the IAU Housing Coordinator works to ensure that students with no French background are placed in homestays where the host is familiar with English.
-Students are encouraged to speak French with their host family as much as possible.
+Students are encouraged to speak French with their host family as much as possible, even those who are just beginning to study it.
 Students enrolled in a semester program are required to take a French course during the semester which facilitates communication between students and their hosts.